Certora/Documentation/docs/gambit/gambit.md

 (gambit-config)=
 ### Example 5: The `--sourceroot`  Option

-Gambit needs to track the location of sourcefiles that it mutates within a
+Gambit needs to track the location of source files that it mutates within a
 project: for instance, imagine there are files `foo/Foo.sol` and `bar/Foo.sol`.
 These are separate files, and their path prefixes are needed to determine this.
 Gambit addresses this with the `--sourceroot` option: the sourceroot indicates